jamesjmtaylor/blog/site/content/post/kmm-android-presentation-layer.md

 }
 ```

-The bottomBar has a separate BottomNavigationItem for each equipment type, land, air, and sea.
+The bottomBar has a separate BottomNavigationItem for each equipment type: land, air, and sea.
 The onClick listener selects its respective route, which is then instantiated by the Navigation host.

 The `EquipmentColumn` consists of a column containing a Searchbar and an EquipmentLazyVerticalGrid.
 It's passed its equipment type specific paging data by the equipment screen, which in turn is injected with a generic equipment flow by the Activity.
 This is done because the equipment viewmodel requires an application context in order to be instantiated, which isn't available in composable previews.
-So if we want to be able to preview our Composable layouts we need to keep the EquipmentViewModel out of them, and just pass a reference to properties of the viewmodel instead.
+So if we want to be able to preview our Composable layouts we need to keep the EquipmentViewModel out of them and just pass a reference to properties of the viewmodel instead.

 The EquipmentLazyVerticalGrid itemizes the search result paging list